Yoozoo Games: League of Angels

 League of Angels (LoA) is an MMORPG released in December 2013 by Youzu Interactive.
 LoA's China release took place in July 2013, with the North American version following shortly in December of that year.
 League of Angels was chosen in December 2014 as one of the best new games on Facebook for that year.

 League of Angels II (also League of Angels 2 or LoA2) is the 2016 sequel to the 2013 game.
 Its impending release was announced on March 15, and a 5,000-player closed beta ran from March 24 to 31, then replaced with an open beta.
 It launched on April 8 in North America, and two weeks later there was a free gold giveaway to promote playing.
 The game's European release occurred on May 19.
 The game's first multi-language release (English, French, German, simplified Chinese and traditional Chinese) was released on May 26, then in Portuguese and Spanish on June 23.

 Infinity Kingdom

 Infinity Kingdom (Abbreviated as IK) is a freemium cartoon mobile strategy video game, released on January 28, 2021, for both iOS and Android.
 The Android version was released on Google Play, Huawei Appgallery, and Samsung Galaxy Store.
 An APK is also available on the Infinity Kingdom website.
 A PC version was released on Steam on July 2, 2021.

-The game is currently available in English, French, German, Indonesian, Italian, Polish, Portuguese, Russian, Spanish, Turkish, Thai, Vietnamese, Simplified Chinese and Tradiditonal Chinese.
+The game is currently available in English, French, German, Indonesian, Italian, Polish, Portuguese, Russian, Spanish, Turkish, Thai, Vietnamese, Simplified Chinese and Traditional Chinese.
 For the future, Korean, Japanese, Arabic and Bengali translations are planned.